Tax Law and Policy Speaker Series

 This lecture qualifies for 1.5 CPD credits.

-Some sessions are available virtually, please email Carlos Nunez (nunez@allard.ubc.ca) if you are interested in attending via Zoom.
+This session is also available virtually.
+Please email Carlos Nunez (nunez@allard.ubc.ca) if you are interested in attending via Zoom.

 Speaker